-Whether you enjoy crafting, building, adventuring, surviving, or even just Minecraft’s aesthetic – these free Minecraft games veer slightly off the Minecraft formula in a number of ways, but in return, they offer something a little bit different.
-Keep reading for your gateway to more of the same block-building tranquillity that Minecraft serves on tap.
+Whether you enjoy crafting, building, adventuring, surviving, or even just Minecraft’s aesthetic – these free Minecraft games do veer off the Minecraft formula in a number of ways, but in return, they offer something a little bit different.
+Keep reading for your gateway to more of the same building, creating, and exploring that Minecraft serves on tap.

 Here are the best free Minecraft games:

-Trove is one of the best building games with a very similar aesthetic to Minecraft, but with an emphasis on the RPG aspect like leveling up and grinding for loot.
-You start off in Trove by picking a class of your choice, ranging from RPG archetypes like Knight and Barbarian, to more extravagant builds like Dino Tamer and Tomb Raiser.
+Trove is one of the best building games with a very similar aesthetic to Minecraft, but with an emphasis on the RPG aspects, such as leveling up and grinding for loot.
+You start Trove by picking a class of your choice, ranging from RPG archetypes like Knight and Barbarian to more extravagant builds like Dino Tamer and Tomb Raiser.
 Each class gives you a distinct set of attacking abilities and crafting specialities for when you’re out roaming the many biomes of this open-ended adventure game.

 You’ll recognise a lot of Minecraft in Roblox’s building and creativity, as Roblox is one big game-generation platform that provides endless crafting possibilities.
 If your favourite part of Minecraft is tinkering with the Minecraft maps and digging out the best Minecraft servers, then you’ll feel right at home in Roblox, but instead of creating maps, you’ll shape the player experience by creating mini-games themselves.

 These player experiences can be anything from simulations like building the ultimate theme park to working in a pizza kitchen.
 It’s also become a bit of a hub for younger players; the game creation platform hosted a Lil Nas X virtual concert in November 2020.
-With roughly 200 million monthly active users there’s a lot of creativity for new players to sample in the best Roblox games.
+With roughly 200 million monthly active users, there’s a lot of creativity for new players to sample in the best Roblox games.

-Terasology is currently in open-development, so anyone can hop over to github and tinker with its progress – or if you’re a bit lazy you can just download and install the many quests and systems developed by others.
-If you want to be actively involved in the creation of another Minecraft-like game, Terasology might be the next big thing.
+Terasology is still in open development, so anyone can hop over to Git Hub and tinker with its progress – or if you’re a bit lazy, you can just download and install the many quests and systems developed by others.
+If you want to be actively involved in creating another Minecraft-like game, Terasology might be the next big thing.

 Robocraft is a sci-fi engineer’s dream, as you build robots that can fly, shoot, defend, and ultimately demolish.
-It doesn’t boast the open-world adventuring of Minecraft as it’s more of an arena shooter with a PVP focus as you pilot your creations in battle by taking on other player creations in multiplayer matches set on different planets.
+It doesn’t boast the open-world adventuring of Minecraft as it’s more of an arena shooter with a PVP focus as you pilot your creations in battle, taking on other player creations in multiplayer matches set on different planets.
 It’s like Robot Wars team matches set in space… what’s not to love?

-Creativerse is a voxel-based sandbox game with heaps of building mechanics, player-created worlds to explore, and the option to play both online with friends or solo.
-Creativerse is completely free and with Steam Workshop support you can mod to your heart’s content.
+Creativerse is a voxel-based sandbox game with heaps of building mechanics, player-created worlds to explore, and the option to play online with friends or solo.
+Creativerse is completely free, and with Steam Workshop support, you can mod to your heart’s content.

-Gameplay wise, this is one of the most similar games to Minecraft on this list.
-You’ll start out with just a stick but can quickly transform your map by gathering resources, hoovering up blocks, and crafting new items and tools using recipes.
-The creatures are also very adorable and the cartoonish art style of Creativerse really brings creations to life.
+Gameplay-wise, this is one of the most similar games to Minecraft on this list.
+You’ll start with just a stick but can quickly transform your map by gathering resources, hoovering up blocks, and crafting new items and tools using recipes.
+The creatures are also very adorable, and the cartoonish art style of Creativerse really brings creations to life.

-These are the best free Minecraft games that have a little Minecraft magic in all of them.
+These are the best free Minecraft games that have a little of Mojang’s magic in them.
 If you want to go beyond Minecraft, check out our list of the best free PC games, or peruse our roundup of the finest crafting games if you’re more interested.